 Each of these 12 Agile Principles is worked out in more detail below.

 1. Customer satisfaction through early and continuous delivery of valuable software (product)

 The first principle of the Agile Manifesto states that the highest priority is to satisfy the customer through early and continuous delivery of valuable software (or products).
 This principle emphasizes the importance of delivering a product that meets the customer’s needs and expectations.
 Agile teams achieve this by delivering working software in short iterations, allowing the customer to provide feedback and adjust requirements as necessary.
 The focus is on delivering value early and frequently to ensure that the product is meeting the customer’s needs throughout the development process.

 This principle is critical in ensuring that the end product is not only useful but also meets the customer’s expectations, resulting in a successful outcome for both the customer and the development team.

 2. Embrace change

-With the Agile approach, the team should always embrace change in managing a project.
+In the Agile approach, teams should always embrace change in managing a project for several reasons:

 3. Deliver value frequently